ndoppler/doppler-module-3-challenge/README.md

 # doppler-module-3-challenge

 ## Purpose
+The purpose of this challenge was to write functions that would coalesce with already written code.
+This allows us to learn how to contribute to an existing project as a developer.

 ## Description
+This website allows an Payroll Manager to input employee's information (First and Last Name) and their Salary.
+It then provides the Manager with the average employee salary, displayed in the console log.
+It also allows the Manager to do a randomized raffle drawing that is based on the entered employees.

+The functionality includes a correction for non-numeric salaries, and strips any salaries of non-numeric keys.
+It also allows the Manager to enter as many employees as they would like in one iteration.

 ## Usage
 To run this project, please run the source code on a local host or host it on the internet.
 To see current state of the project, please visit: [https://ndoppler.github.io/doppler-module-3-challenge/](https://ndoppler.github.io/doppler-module-3-challenge/)